Observation of correlated plasmons in low-valence nickelates: Implications of nickelate charge dynamics

 \section{Implications of nickelate charge dynamics}

 Our results provide the first measurements of dispersive plasmons in low-valence nickelate \Pr438{} and compare them with those in \LSCO{} with a similar doping level.
-The plasmon velocity, indicated by the dispersion slope in Fig.~\ref{fig:Hdisp}(e), is found to be smaller in \Pr438{} than \LSCO{} implying reduced electronic hopping in the former.
+The plasmon velocity, indicated by the dispersion slope in Fig.~\ref{fig:Hdisp}(e), is found to be smaller in \Pr438{} than \LSCO{}, implying reduced electronic hopping in the former.
 Prior experimental and theoretical work has shown that \Pr438{} shares similar electronic properties to other low valence nickelates, provided that they are compared at the same effective doping~\cite{Nica2020theoretical, Karp2020comparative, Lin2021strong, Shen2022Role, Shen2023electronic}, so this trend of suppressed electronic hopping and enhanced screening is likely to be a general property of low valence nickelates compared to the cuprates.

 At first glance, the trend in the plasmon velocities is perhaps surprising as the nominally Ni$^{1+}$ site in nickelates hosts a smaller nuclear charge than the Cu$^{2+}$ site in cuprates and so it would be expected to have more extended \gls*{TM} $d$-orbitals and \textit{larger} hopping.
 Indeed, prior works have found that the \gls*{TM}-O hopping values in the low-valence nickelates exhibit are larger, or at least similar to the values found in cuprates \cite{Shen2022Role, Nica2020theoretical}.
 Instead, the difference in the plasmon dispersion can be explained by the fact that the transfer energy is also larger in low-valence nickelates, so the effective \gls*{TM}-\gls*{TM} hopping bridged by oxygen is weaker.
 The more extended Ni orbitals are also likely to increase screening and have a role in the smaller long-range Coulomb interaction, which is almost a factor of five smaller in the nickelate compared to the cuprate.
+It is important to note that the hopping parameters extracted here are not bare quantities --- such as those obtained from \gls*{DFT} calculations --- but already incorporate (to some degree) renormalization effects arising from short-range Coulomb interactions.
+For instance, the bare nearest-neighbor hopping $t=0.43$~eV derived from tight-binding modeling of underdoped \LSCO{}~\cite{Markiewicz2005Oneband} is comparable to our \gls*{RPA}-extracted value (0.39~eV).
+In contrast, for \Pr438{}, the bare $t=0.39$~eV~\cite{Nica2020theoretical} is 86\% larger than the value extracted here (0.21~eV).
+This indicates that short-range correlation effects are stronger in low-valence nickelates than in cuprates, consistent with the conclusions of a recent \gls*{ARPES} study~\cite{Li2023Electronic}.
+These short-range correlation effects are distinct from the long-range ones, which are conversely weaker in low-valence nickelates.